Wizkiller96/WizBot/docs/guides/osx-guide.md

-### Linux From Source
+### MacOS From Source

-Open Terminal (if you're on an installation with a window manager) and navigate to the location where you want to install the bot (for example `cd ~`)
+Open Terminal (if you don't know how to, click on the magnifying glass on the top right corner of your screen and type **Terminal** on the window that pops up) and navigate to the location where you want to install the bot (for example `cd ~`)

+##### Installing Homebrew and wget

+*Skip this step if you already have homebrew installed*
+- Copy and paste this command, then press Enter:
+`/usr/bin/ruby -e "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/master/install)"`
+- Install wget
+   - `brew install wget`

 ##### Installation Instructions